 Can you find the children and bring them home safely to their loved ones?

-Please download the blorb only if you have ADRIFT5 installed on your computer.
+Please download the blorb (top right) only if you have ADRIFT5 installed on your computer.

 If you do not have ADRIFT installed on your computer, you can download a zipped executable version of this game by clicking HERE.
 When the page has loaded click on the download button in the top right corner to save the zipfile to your computer.